Constructing 21st Century Teacher Education

 Professor Marilyn Cochran-Smith , Cawthorne Professor of Teacher Education for Urban Schools, Director, PhD Program in Curriculum & Instruction, Lynch School of Education, Boston College

-14.00: Panel discussion with participation from Prof. Marilyn Cochran-Smith, Associate Prof. Cato Christiansen, a representative from Oslo municipality (TBA), Dean Knut Patrick Hanevik, Study leader Lars Gjelstad, Study leader Emad Al-Rozzi
+14.00: Panel discussion with participation from Prof. Marilyn Cochran-Smith, Associate Prof. Cato Christiansen, Associate Professor Greta Björk Gudmundsdottir (Department of Teacher Education and School Research, University of Oslo), Dean Knut Patrick Hanevik, Study leader Lars Gjelstad, Study leader Emad Al-Rozzi

 Discussion led by Vice-Dean Halla B. Holmarsdottir.